 Data Availability

-The data, R scripts, Genstat outputs, and other outputs can be found on Github: XXXXXXXX.
-The identified QTL with the confidence intervals are presented in Supplemental Table S1.
+The data, R scripts, Genstat outputs, and other outputs can be found on Github: https://github.com/Alice-MacQueen/fourway-ionomics.
+The identified QTL with confidence intervals are presented in Supplemental Table S1.
 The candidate genes are listed in Supplemental Table S2, and the significant GO terms are included in Supplemental Table S3.
 The variance partitioning between additive genetic variance and environmental variance in heritability estimation is presented in Supplemental Figure S1.

 References